vaperrin98/beautiful-jekyll/index.md

 To discover what makes people satisfied with their life, we think about what could make people happy with their housing conditions.
 Let's observe for instance the employment rate, the household income, the life satisfaction score, and the happiness score of Londong boroughs in relation to their location.
 -> put the graphs investigating the variables used in this question + describe this and make the conclusions.

-We identified several parameters to be of potential influence for your happiness, life satisfaction, worthwhileness, and anxiety.
+We identified several parameters to be of potential influence on your happiness, life satisfaction, worthwhileness, and anxiety.
 We can separate them into four groups: health, safety, income, and employment variables.

 ***Now, get ready to discover how to be happy in London.***